GMOD/Apollo/docs/Setup.md

 ### Database configuration

-Web Apollo supports several database backends, and you can choose sample configurations from using H2, Postgres, or MySQL by default.
+Apollo supports several database backends, and you can choose sample configurations from using H2, Postgres, or MySQL by default.

 Each has a file called `sample-h2-apollo-config.groovy` or `sample-postgres-apollo-config.groovy` that is designed to be